civiform/docs/docs/it-manual/sre-playbook/troubleshooting-production.md

 View the ECS cluster for your prod deployment in AWS by going to ECS > Clusters and clicking the cluster for your production deployment.
 There should be at least one healthy task.
 If all tasks are unhealthy or unknown the server is unable to start.

-If no tasks or healthy, view the server logs (see _Server errors_ below).
+If no tasks are healthy, view the server logs (see _Server errors_ below).
 Look for stack traces and error messages.

 **Resolution**